 THE PROJECT

-A history of industrial activity in the area surrounding Kingston Inner Harbour (KIH) resulted in contamination of the sediment that lines the harbour bed.
+A history of industrial activity in the area surrounding Kingston Inner Harbour resulted in contamination of the sediment that lines the harbour bed.
 Historical uses included a railway, shipyard, fueling, coal gasification, tannery, lead smelter, landfill and other operations.
+Most of these sources are no longer present, but the legacy of these older activities remains.

-The work is being led by Transport Canada and Parks Canada as much of the sediment of interest falls in parts of the harbour, called water lots, which are owned and managed by the federal government.
-The proposed management area is bound by Highway 2 (LaSalle Causeway Bridge) to the south and Belle Island/Cataraqui Park to the north, on the western side of the harbour.
+The project is being led by Transport Canada and Parks Canada as much of the impacted sediment falls in parts of the harbour, called water lots, that are owned and managed by the federal government.
+The sediment management area is bound by Highway 2 (LaSalle Causeway Bridge) to the south and Belle Island/Cataraqui Park to the north, on the western side of the harbour.
+Only a small portion of this management area will need physical intervention.

-The conceptual sediment management plan includes areas of dredging (removal), capping (covering with clean material), shoreline modifications (which entail careful and ecologically-minded solutions), and areas that will be left to recover naturally.
-The goal is to balance the protection of sensitive species, habitats, and valued features with a reduction of risks associated with contamination.
+The current management plan includes targeted areas of dredging (removal), capping (covering with clean material), enhanced natural recovery (covering the sediment bed with carbon amendments that will reduce the toxicity of contaminants), nature-based shoreline rehabilitations (allowing conservation gains of improved habitat conditions), and areas that will be left to recover naturally.
+The goal is to protect of sensitive species, habitats, and valued features while reducing the potential for negative health effects from exposure to contaminated sediment.

-Prior to project implementation, an impact assessment will be completed, and feedback will be requested from Indigenous communities, local stakeholders and members of the public.
-The impact assessment will determine if any aspect of the project could cause significant adverse environmental effects and will identify measures required to mitigate those effects.
+Before the project begins, a Detailed Impact Assessment will be completed, and feedback will be requested from Indigenous communities, local stakeholders and members of the public.
+The impact assessment will determine parts of the project that could cause major negative environmental effects and will identify actions that can be taken to reduce negative effects.

 Please visit the Project Schedule for more information.
 Questions?
 Visit the Q&A page for the project.